 The Beatles' only visit to Atlanta lasted around 10 hours, but was remarkable for one key reason: monitor speakers on the stage allowed them to hear themselves play – a rarity during the whirlwind of Beatlemania.

-The group landed in Atlanta's Hartsfield-Jackson Airport at 2pm, having flown in on a chartered aeroplane from Canada.
+The group landed at Atlanta Municipal Airport at 2pm, having flown in on a chartered aeroplane from Canada.
 Although crowds of fans were at the airport to greet them, the plane taxied to a remote area where they discreetly boarded, along with their entourage, three limousines.

 The Beatles were taken to the baseball stadium, where a locker room had been designated as their dressing room and headquarters.
 Some tables and chairs had been assembled in the area, and temporary beds, known locally as 'cots', were also provided.
 Ringo Starr, amused at the word, climbed into one and sucked his thumb loudly.